-This indicator is reported as the suicide rates per 100 000 people for Indigenous people.
+This indicator is reported as the suicide rate per 100 000 people for all people, people aged 15-24 years, people living in capital cities, people living in other urban areas, people living in rural areas and Indigenous people.
 While the performance of mental health services is important in reducing suicide, other government services also play a significant role.
 Public mental health programs are primarily concerned with providing treatment and support services for individual clients affected by serious mental illness, some of whom have either attempted, or indicated the intention, to commit suicide.
 Suicide prevention targeted at the wider population is also addressed through the initiatives of other government departments, non-government organisations and other special interest groups.
 Any impact on suicide rates, therefore, will be a result of a coordinated response across a range of collaborating agencies, including police, education, housing, justice and community services agencies.